-There are four alternatives for weapons emplacement sites near NWF at Andersen AFB for the weapons emplacement sites.
+Four alternatives exist near NWF at Andersen AFB for the weapons emplacement sites.
 The general areas of the proposed weapons emplacement sites are not classified, but the proposed configurations within the areas are classified.
-The alternatives are:
+Detailed information on the weapons emplacements is contained in a Classified Appendix (Appendix L) that is only available to regulatory agency reviewers with the appropriate security clearance.